|

 - However, you may make changes to your insurance coverage at any

-point if there is a qualifying event, such as getting married, having a
+point if there is a qualifying event, for example: getting married, having a

 child, or moving outside the geographic coverage area of your existing